mendix/docs/content/en/docs/developerportal/collaborate/product-insights.md

 #### 4.1 Surveys Do Not Work Locally When Running Multiple Applications

-For details on how to solve this issue, see the [Troubleshooting](/appstore/modules/app-insights/#troubleshooting/) section in *Mendix Mini Surves*.
+For details on how to resolve this issue, see the [Troubleshooting](/appstore/modules/app-insights/#troubleshooting/) section in *Mendix Mini Surveys*.